getodk/javarosa/dag.md

 Once the DAG has configured a set of triggerables affected by the user's action, their evaluation starts in `TriggerableDag.doEvaluateTriggerables(...)`

-To ensure the ordered evaluation of triggerables, the whole DAG is iterated, and only the triggerables inside the selected set are evaluated (if they haven't been already evaluated).
+To ensure the ordered evaluation of triggerables, triggerables are triggered in the order they appear in the ordered collection of DAG nodes.

-It's uncertain how and why the `firedAnchors` map is used, so I'll completely ignore it for this explanation (see my analysis below).

-Each time we iterate over a triggerable, a list of expanded affected references is computed by an `EvaluationContext` using the triggerable to contextualize the provided `anchorRef`.
-Then the triggerable is applied to each one of these expanded affected references.
+Generally when evaluating a specific triggerable, the context saved in that triggerable can be used to contextualize references in the expressions and targets where the expression result needs to be saved.
+However, in some cases in repeats (see a note about repeats above), the generic repeat reference is expanded so that the triggerable is evaluated for every repeat instance.